Healthdirect Free Australian health advice you can count on.

 • exercise or play sport

-What symptoms relate to hip pain?
+What symptoms are related to hip pain?

 When and where you feel soreness depends on the cause of your hip pain.
-This can also affect what other symptoms you have.

 If you have problems with your muscles, ligaments, or tendons around the hip joint, you may feel pain: